Do You Qualify?

 You can use our equity release calculator below and discover the maximum amount of equity you can release.

-For you to qualify for equity release, your estate needs to be in the UK.
+For you to qualify for equity release, it needs to be in the UK.

 You also need to note that some plan providers can choose to impose localized rulings as to whether they can include extremes of the UK within their remit.